 If you’re married but only one of you is working, it can make sense to think about transferring savings accounts to the person who doesn’t work, so that you can keep your combined tax bills to a minimum.
 If you don’t make use of your personal allowance in any tax year, you can’t carry it forward to the next year.

 There’s also the Marriage Allowance to consider.
 This entitles non-taxpayers to transfer up to 10% of their £12,570 personal allowance to a basic rate tax-paying spouse or civil partner.
 Claims can be backdated by four years, so married couples could claim up to £1,150 if they haven’t previously made full use of their allowance.
 Learn more about the Marriage Allowance and how to apply in our article on the Marriage Allowance explained.

 Think about Inheritance Tax

 Inheritance tax (IHT) is charged on the value of your assets above a certain threshold when you die.
 This threshold is currently £325,000 and will remain at this level in the 2022/23 tax year.

 You can give away bigger lump sums, but you must live for at least seven years from the date you make the gift for it to be exempt from Inheritance Tax.
-Find out more in our article Understanding Inheritance Tax and Inheritance tax: what are potentially exempt transfers.
+Find out more in our articles Understanding Inheritance Tax and Inheritance tax: what are potentially exempt transfers.